JARROD DAHL P.O. Box 1 Ashland WI 54806

 June 2018, Co-Instructor, North House Folk School, 2-day Spoon Carving

-May 2018, Instructor, Port Townsend School of Woodworking, 5-day Greenwood Working class, 2-day Spoon Carving
+May 2018, Instructor, Port Townsend School of Woodworking, 5-day Greenwood Working class, and 2-day Spoon Carving

 May 2018, Instructor, Sebastopol, CA, 2-day Spoon Carving